isissoledad/100DaysOfML/Log.md

 **Today's Progress** : Statistic day!
 Today was a day to remember some concepts of statistics.

 **Thoughts** : It was very difficult to stop and study on a Saturday.

+## Day 3 : July 30 , 2018

+**Today's Progress** : I continue advancing in the course but without any novelty yet, just reminiscing basic concepts of probability and statistics.

+**Thoughts** : Too much laziness today, I almost skipped the day.